ebraraktas/tflitec-rs/README.md

-This crate is safe Rust wrapper of [TensorFlow Lite C API].
+This crate is a safe Rust wrapper of [TensorFlow Lite C API].
 Its API is very similar to that of [TensorFlow Lite Swift API].

 # Supported Targets